NuralySol/Finance/README.md

 - Presentation time

 ### Stretch Goals
-Type of account access for more functionality.
+* Type of account access for more functionality.
+* More data type visalizations to compare and contrast the month to month spending (**Tablaeu**)
+* Budgeting

 >Role-based access control (RBAC) or Binary Access Control(Boolean)